My Inner Beast

 My Inner Beast is a series of one-ton heavy black concrete sculptures, created by the Danish sculptor Jens Galschiøt.
 In November 1993, twenty sculptures were erected in twenty cities across Europe without permission of the authorities.
 A press release by the sculptor stated:I will, over a two day period, erect 20 solid black/brown sculptures over 2 meters in height, executed in reinforced concrete.
 The figure is called "My Inner Beast" and will be erected around Europe's bigger cities during a two day happening.
 Each sculpture will be put in places that are national or local symbols of freedom, justice and democracy in each city.
 The purpose is to put focus on the increasing intolerance and brutalization in Europe.
 This is seen in the growing racism, xenophobia and the persecution of minority groups.
-I wish to point out that we all have a personal responsibility for these tendencies with ourselves and our fellow human beings.
+I wish to point out that we all have a personal responsibility for these tendencies with[sic] ourselves and our fellow human beings.